 “He’s nothing but a pushover,” said Logan.

 “Who are you calling a pushover, you squealing little meerkat?” said the man.

-“How dare you call me a meerkat when you don’t even know what a meerkat is!” said Logan in anger.
+“How dare you call me a meerkat when you don’t know what a meerkat is!”
+Logan said in anger.
 “May you be swallowed by a whale with excessively bad breath, you dabbler in abominations!”

-“Indeed you are,” said Dicky as the man was about to respond to Logan’s insult.
-“I pray you shall be as welcome as a fart in Laura Bush’s bedroom, you citizen of the underworld!”
+“Indeed you are,” Dicky said as the man was about to respond to Logan’s insult.
+“I pray that you shalt be as welcome as a fart in Laura Bush’s bedroom, you denizen of the underworld!”

 “Indeed,” said Logan.
-To the man he said, “You know with all the energy that you put into insulting us, you should channel it into something positive, such as ending world hunger.
-If there are more angry people like you clamoring for the government around the world to put an end to world hunger and make sure starving boys and girls get something to eat, then the world would be a better place and no one would have to kill anyone for anything.”
+To the man he said, “You know, with all the energy that you put into insulting us, you should channel it into something a little more positive, such as ending world hunger.
+If there are more angry people like you clamoring for the government around the world to put an end to world hunger and make sure that starving boys and girls get something to eat, then the world would be a better place and no one would have to kill anyone for anything.”
 The man glared at him.
 “Think of the children!”

 For a long time, no one said anything.
-The man stared at the cousins, not knowing how to respond.
+The man stared at the cousins for a long time not knowing how to respond.
 It looked as if he was exposed as the loser in this debate.

-“I say let’s walk away now while he’s still confused,” said Sean.
+“I say let’s walk away now while he still confused,” said Sean.

 They all agreed and silently walked away as the man stared in another direction.
-The minute they reached the corner, they made a break for it and headed straight for the hospital, where Irene beat the crap out of them for being late.
+As soon as they reach the corner, they made a break for it and headed straight for the hospital.
+Where Irene zapped them all for being late.